two sibling rabbits sitting next to each other eating

 Rabbits Are Not Herd Animals

 When you look at the rabbits in the wild you never see a group of rabbits together.
 The only reason you will see more than one at a time is if it is a momma with babies.
-Wild rabbits are loners.
+Rabbits are similar to introverted people.
+They only have so much energy to give to socialization.
+After a while, they want to be left alone.

 Even in the colony set up each rabbit has its own space to separate itself from the group.
 You don’t see them snuggling up together to sleep like you do a pack of dogs.